 If you need a bed for the night, Hilton has a few hundred thousand of them.
-The company is one of the world's largest hoteliers with a lodging empire that includes more than 4,000 hotels and resorts in some 90 countries operating under such names as Doubletree, Embassy Suites, and Hampton, as well as its flagship Hilton brand.
+The company is one of the world's largest hoteliers with a lodging empire that includes more than 4,600 hotels and resorts in about 100 countries operating under such names as Doubletree, Embassy Suites, and Hampton Inn, as well as its flagship Hilton brand.
 Many of its hotels serve the mid-market segment, though its Hilton and Conrad hotels offer full-service, upscale lodging.
 In addition, its Homewood Suites chain offers extended-stay services.
-The company franchises many of its hotels; it owns the Waldorf-Astoria and the New York Hilton.
+The company franchises many of its hotels; it owns the Waldorf-Astoria brand and the New York Hilton.
 Hilton became a public company again in 2013.

 Even though the company has hotels all over the world, it generates more than 75% of sales in the US.

 With its extensive portfolio of brands, Hilton seeks to serve multiple segments within the lodging sector.
 The company's largest chains, Hampton Inn and Hampton Inn & Suites, include about 2,100 locations and target mid-market travelers with moderately priced rooms and limited amenities.
 Nearly all its Hampton hotels are operated by franchisees or by the company under management contracts with third-party owners.

 At the other end of the scale, the company's Conrad chain offers luxury services and distinctive locations, while its Waldorf-Astoria Collection is a prestigious collection of hotels inspired by the New York landmark.
 The company's Hilton Grand Vacations subsidiary operates about 45 time-share vacation resorts, with a concentration located in Florida.